-The Greenbrier is a classic old resort in White Sulphur Springs, West Virginia with over 700 rooms.
+The Greenbrier is a classic resort in White Sulphur Springs, West Virginia with over 700 rooms.
 It's wonderfully scenic and historic, a grand hotel property and setting, where jackets are required for dinner.
-There are three courses here, all first rate.
-The Greenbrier and the TPC Old White, where the PGA Tour event is played are 20% more expensive than the Meadows.
+There are three golf courses here, and all are first rate: The Greenbrier, TPC Old White, where the PGA Tour event is played, and The Meadows.

 The Old White Course was the first to be built here, opening in 1914 with design by C.B.
 Macdonald and Seth Raynor.
-It's a par 70 course, 6,800 yards from the back tees, and a 137 slope.
-It has a more links type of flavor to it with wider fairways, playing to greens with heavy undulations and classic risk/reward strategies to the holes.
-From Macdonald's influence there's replica's of some of the more notable Scottish courses, #8 is from the Redan par 3 at North Berwick, #13 after the Alps at Prestwick, the best two shot hole in the world, and #15 from the Eden course at St. Andrews.
+It's a par 70 layout, 6,800 yards from the back tees, and a 137 slope.
+It has a more links type of flavor to it with wider fairways, playing to greens with heavy undulations and classic risk/reward strategies.
+Macdonald's influence presents replica's of holes from some of the more notable Scottish courses, #8 is from the Redan par 3 at North Berwick, #13 after the Alps at Prestwick, the best two shot hole in the world, and #15 from the Eden course at St. Andrews.

-The Greenbrier course is 6,675 yards from the tips, with a 135 slope.
-It was originally designed by Seth Raynor in 1924 and with a redesign by Jack Nicklaus in 1978, and has hosted the 1979 Ryder Cup and the 1994 Solheim Cup matches.
-The course is parkland style in its true nature with tree lined fairways, well bunkered and elevated greens, water, and forced carries to the greens.
+The Greenbrier course is 6,675 yards from the tips, with a 135 slope, with three shorter tees.
+It was originally designed by Seth Raynor in 1924 with a redesign by Jack Nicklaus in 1978, and has hosted the 1979 Ryder Cup and the 1994 Solheim Cup matches.
+The course is parkland style in its true nature with tree lined fairways, well bunkered and elevated greens, and multiple forced carries to the greens.
 It's not all that long, but places a premium on accuracy, and the greens here are treacherous and fast.

-The Meadows Course was designed by Dick Wilson and Bob Cupp and is a parkland type of course on more rolling and somewhat open terrain.
-It's 6,795 yards from the back tees with a 129 slope, and is a challenging and well conditioned course with probably better scenic views than the other courses afford.
-If you only have time for two rounds, it's the Greenbrier and the Old White
+The Meadows Course was designed by Dick Wilson and Bob Cupp, and is a parkland design on more rolling and somewhat open terrain.
+It's 6,795 yards from the back tees with a 129 slope, and is a challenging and well conditioned course with better scenic views than the other courses afford.
+If you only have time for two rounds, it's the Greenbrier and the Old White though.